-- The components are displayed as touch points of data access, transfers, and verification. - Dotted lines show the flow of data and air gaps using Verity vDrives. - Verity Print is a ballot production device that provides unmarked printed ballots.
+- The components are displayed as touch points of data access, transfers, and verification. - Dotted lines show the flow of data and air gaps using Verity vDrives. - Verity vDrive is media used for transportation of voting system data - Verity Print is a ballot production device that provides unmarked printed ballots.